 Expectations of the role

 The duration of the programme is 12 months so you will be required to commit to the role for a minimum of 12 months and a maximum of three years to see the mentoring relationship through.
-You should expect to meet with your student for a minimum of three times throughout the programme.
-It is always up to students to travel to meet their mentors.
-As well as face-to-face meetings, you will communicate with your mentee via email, Skype or phone throughout the programme.
+The mentoring relationship is conducted virtually via online meetings such as Zoom or Teams.
+You should expect to ‘meet’ with your student for a minimum of three times throughout the programme.

 Mentors tell us that the experience of supporting someone’s professional development is very rewarding.
 You can expect to develop your own skills and become more reflective about your own role.
 You will deepen your understanding of the sector as you read and discuss written assignments on areas of higher education that you may have limited knowledge about.
 You will also extend your professional network by getting to know new people, students and other mentors, at institutions other than your own.